Garvit-2301/MiniatureAgent_DSPy/README.md

 - RESTful API development for web application integration
 - Batch processing capabilities for multiple report analysis

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for complete terms and conditions.

 ---

 **Powered by DSPy Framework for Advanced Health Report Analysis**

+**Note: This is just a miniature version of a multi-purpose agentic AI system, and is still under progress.**